minirepos/ts-typeorm-migrations-postgres-docker/README.md

-# ts-typeorm-migrations
-TypeORM Migrations Example
+# TypeORM migrations, with PostgreSQL and Docker, deployed to Heroku